mamedev/mame/docs/source/commandline/commandline-all.rst

 **-aviwrite** *<filename>*

-    Stream video and sound data to the given <filename> in AVI format, producing an animation of the session complete with sound.
+    Stream video and sound data to the given <filename> in uncompressed AVI format, producing an animation of the session complete with sound.
+Note that the AVI format does not changes to resolution or frame rate, uncompressed video consumes a lot of disk space, and recording uncompressed video in realtime requires a fast disk.
+It may be more practical to record an emulation session using **-record** then make a video of it with **-aviwrite** in combination with **-playback** and **-exit_after_playback** options.

     The default is ``NULL`` (no recording).